cosc2336-ds-alg/assg06/README.md

 `int` result from the function.

 The best approach for both the linear and recursive implementations has some similarity.
-For the linear (and recursive) algorith, start by handling the special initial conditions.
+For the linear (and recursive) algorithm, start by handling the special initial conditions.
 When $n = 0$ return `0` and when $n = 1$ return `1`.
 Or alternatively when $n <= 1$ return `n`, though these two different tests have different results for error conditions.
 However